 Strategy and Innovation

-A capstone course drawing upon major business functions—accounting, finance, marketing, operations management, and organizational theory and how strategic managers integrate functional theories and concepts to create competitive advantage.
+A capstone course drawing upon major business functions, accounting, finance, marketing, operations management, and organizational theory, as well as the key concepts of innovation.
 The course provides an integrated perspective of business organizations toward the achievement of enhanced profitability and a sustainable competitive advantage.
-Topics include the analysis of business environments, industry attractiveness, and competitive dynamics.
-Students learn how to formulate and implement effective business-level, corporate-level, and global strategies using theories, cases and a simulation.
+Topics include the analysis of business environments, industry attractiveness, competitive dynamics, and innovation management.
+Students learn how to formulate and implement effective business-level, corporate-level, global, and innovation strategies.